MicahBear/banki/banki.md

   <https://www.30secondsofcode.org/articles/s/javascript-undeclared-undefined-null>
 - [ ] What is a closure, and how/why would you use one?
 - **Explanation:**
+  A closure is a function and its lexical environment.
   Closure allows you to use an outer function’s scope (go into a parent, grandparent function, etc.) from within an inner function.
 In JavaScript a closure is created every time a function is created.
 - **Use:**
+  Data encapsulation. - prevent leaking or exposing data where its not needed.
+Create stateful functions.
+  Object data privacy.
+  Can use closures to create a function factory.
   It allows you to combine data with the function that will operate on that data.
 It is similar to OOP.
 Reuseable dynamic function.
 - **Example:**